 Premium wineries collect marketing technology like rare vintages—adding new systems without eliminating redundancy or connecting existing ones.

-This pattern costs the average 1,000-member wine club approximately $43,000 annually in hidden inefficiencies.
+This pattern costs the average wine club a significant sum annually in hidden inefficiencies.

 Four waste patterns destroying your profitability